About Benefit Fraud

 Please help us to stop the benefit cheats and to make sure that benefits go to those who are genuinely entitled to them.

-If you know or suspect someone of obtaining Housing Benefit or Council Tax Benefit fraudulently, please complete our online form to report them:
+If you know or suspect someone of obtaining Housing Benefit or Council Tax Reduction fraudulently, please complete our online form to report them:

 Ipswich Borough Council's Anti-Fraud Unit

-Ipswich Borough Council's Anti-Fraud Unit was established in 1990 in order to investigate claims for Housing and Council Tax Benefit where it was suspected that the incorrect or untruthful information was submitted on a claim form in order to obtain benefit unlawfully.
+Ipswich Borough Council's Anti-Fraud Unit was established in 1990 in order to investigate claims for Housing Benefit and Council Tax Reductions where it was suspected that the incorrect or untruthful information was submitted on a claim form in order to obtain benefit unlawfully.

 The unit employs investigators from varying backgrounds and are PiNS (Professionalism in National Security) accredited.
 The Investigating Officers are skilled in: